 Hebron's population, like many rural, outlying Connecticut towns, remained relatively stable until the post-World War II period.
 This is when the population experienced a modest upswing.
-However, it was not until the 1960's that Hebron was discovered as a convenient place to live and commute to work.
+However, it was not until the 1960s that Hebron was discovered as a convenient place to live and commute to work.

-The decades of the 1960's through the 1990's saw significant growth in terms of new population, which outpaced many, and at times all, of its surrounding neighbors.
-This rate of growth is particularly significant when compared to the regional and State populations that have remained relatively stable during the past two decades.
+The decades of the 1960s through the 1990s saw significant growth in terms of new population, which outpaced many, and at times all, of its surrounding neighbors.
+This rate of growth is particularly significant when compared to regional and statewide populations, which have remained relatively stable during the past two decades.